No-Bake Oatmeal Energy Balls

 - Shredded coconut – For extra healthy fat and flavor.

-- Nut butter – Use any type of nut butter you like.
+- Nut butter – Use any type of nut butter you like (peanut, almond, cashew, or sunflower seed butter).
 Plain old peanut butter is my personal favorite!

-- Vanilla, cinnamon, nutmeg, and salt – These ingredients create the well-rounds cookie taste.
+- Vanilla Extract, cinnamon, nutmeg, and salt – These ingredients create the well-rounds cookie taste.

 - Maple syrup – A wonderful sweetener and binder.